-3 Swiss Re sigma No 3/2017; Swiss Re sigma No 3/2011

-Somewhat tellingly, insurers expect most of the divestiture activity to originate from Western Europe.
+North America $^{^{\}rm 3}$ Swiss Re sigma No 3/2017; Swiss Re sigma No 3/2011 Somewhat tellingly, insurers expect most of the divestiture activity to originate from Western Europe.

 As the Head of Finance and Investments at a large French insurer argues, "The persistent compression in global interest rates continues to be a challenge for the insurance industry, and many companies in Europe are aiming to divest in part to cope with this.
 When you add in the factors of changing regulation and customer demographics, it means that insurance business models have evolved and companies are reshaping themselves accordingly."
 "Insurers in Europe are very interested in diversifying their risk and see adjacent markets as an opportunity to do just that," notes Giuseppe Rossano Latorre, Head of Corporate Finance at KPMG in Italy.
 "There are a number of life insurers that are looking at the asset management business, for example, as a potential growth opportunity in the future."
 Our data indicates that in the Life sector, acquisitions will likely focus on finding lower-risk, higher-growth, higher-return assets, particularly around capital-light retirement, investment management and group benefits businesses.
 However, greater levels of activity should be expected in the Non-Life sector, driven by a growing appetite for more profitable specialty risks and commercial risks, with a preference for commercial risk in the small- and medium-sized enterprise (SME) sector.
 What this survey makes clear is that global insurance companies recognize they now have a window of opportunity to strategically allocate their capital across the globe towards achieving and accelerating their transformation strategy.
+In your opinion, which of the following segments will have the most buyers of insurance assets over the next 3 years?

 As insurers seek to expand outside of their traditional distribution networks in Asia, digital partnerships are emerging as a fairly quick way to tap into new customer segments without significant upfront capital investment.

-- Joan Wong, KPMG China
+Joan Wong, KPMG China

 Executive interview

-Sourcing innovation: Aviva catalyzes digital transformation with M&A
+Sourcing innovation: Aviva catalyzes digital transformation with MSA

-Ram Menon Global Insurance Deal Advisory Leader Partner KPMG International
+Ram Menon Global Head of Insurance Deal Advisory Partner KPMG in the US